jacobtomlinson/website/content/posts/2022/2022-01-28-docker-desktop-for-mac-alternatives-for-developers.md

 #### Pros/Cons

 Podman is heading in a great direction as a deamonless alternative to Docker.
 But it is exactly that, not Docker.
-I've not only notices that there are differences between the behavior of certain commands but also that it needs to be treated specially by `kind`.
+I've not only noticed that there are differences between the behavior of certain commands but also that it needs to be treated specially by `kind`.
 Given that I work on tools and documentation targeting folks using Docker it would make my like easiest if I am running Docker too.

+It managed to map ports, works offline and can reallocate hardware, but I'm going to subtract a point for not being Docker.

+2/5.

 ### Minikube